Defining Dangerous Climate Change

 But we have a shocking and very dangerous problem here.
 Although "dangerous" is clearly defined throughout the Convention (see bolded passages below), the position of all parties is that scientifically it is not.

-Indeed, the 2007 IPCC report never mentions the word "dangerous," apparently substituting the term "reasons for concern."
+Indeed, the 2007 IPCC AR4 and the 2014 IPCC AR5 never mention the word "dangerous," apparently substituting the term "reasons for concern."
 The IPCC itself does not define a level at which climate change becomes "dangerous."
-Instead, the report says that five "reasons for concern" raised by the IPCC in 2001 are now "stronger," with some risks "projected to be larger or to occur at lower increases in temperature."

 Present-day Neros diddle while the Earth burns.